nrwl/nx/docs/shared/nx-plugin.md

 }
 ```

-To get an in-depth guide on customizing/running or debugging your generator see [workspace generators](/recipe/workspace-generators#running-a-workspace-generator).
+To get an in-depth guide on customizing/running or debugging your generator see [local generators](/recipe/local-generators).

 #### Usage